kzmeyao/sando/src/places/costa-rica/osa-peninsula.md

     caption: 'Guess which one was the tougher shot?
 (Hint: the one with the more legs)'
   - file: '9'
     alt: Small waterfall
+    caption: A nice slice of paradise.
+  - file: '13'
+    alt: Overgrown vines
+    caption: A castle of vines.
+  - file: '16|14'
+    alt: River flowing through the forest|Waterfall in the forest
+    caption: One of the trails we took followed a river upstream to a really scenic waterfall.
+There was also a small pool if you wanted to take a dip.
   - file: '12'
     alt: Beach views
     caption: Tired of the forest?
 Hit the beach.
-  - file: '13'
-    alt: Overgrown vines
-    caption: A castle of vines
-  - file: '16|14'
-    alt: River flowing through the forest|Waterfall in the forest
   - file: '17'
     alt: Golden hour at the beach
     caption: A beach to ourselves during golden hour.